openMF/mifos-reporting-plugin/README.md

     export FINERACT_PENTAHO_REPORTS_PATH="$PWD/pentahoReports/"
 ```

-3. [Download link for Fineract Pentaho Plugin ](https://sourceforge.net/projects/mifos/files/mifos-plugins/FineractPentahoPlugin/FineractPentahoPlugin-1.10.0.zip/download)  and extract the files (java jar files are on it)
+3. [Download link for Pentaho Plugin ](https://sourceforge.net/projects/mifos/files/mifos-plugins/FineractPentahoPlugin/FineractPentahoPlugin-1.10.0.zip/download)  and extract the files (java jar files are on it)

 4a.
 Execute only for DOCKER - Create a directory, copy the Fineract Pentaho Plugin and the Pentaho libraries in it